View Myron Bader's Obituary on greenbaypressgazette.com and share memories

 Myron J. Bader "Mike"

-During World War II, Mike was stationed in Colorado Springs Colorado as a supply sergeant.
+During the Korean Conflict, Mike was stationed in Colorado Springs Colorado as a supply sergeant.

 Mike and Bob constructed one of the first homes on Legend Lake, WI and enjoyed flowers, gardening, travel, throwing parties, and participating in many public boards including Legend Lake POA and Menominee County Health and Human Services He supported worthwhile Arts and LGBTQ charitable causes.
 Heartbroken after Bob passed away, Mike relocated to Milwaukee in 2013 and continued to grow his family of friendships.